clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 out-of-band booting options are one way to a |CL| image or installer offers a way to distribute |CL| to physical baremetal systems on a LAN.

-This option works well if your your customizations are fairly small in size and infrastructure can be stateless.
+This option works well if your customizations are fairly small in size and infrastructure can be stateless.

 The |CL| `downloads page`_ offers a Live Image and can be deployed as